Estate Planning Law Changes in 2019

 If you do not wish to donate your organs, you will want to specify that preference in your Advance Healthcare Directive.
 Learn more about this law change here.

 New case law has made it more difficult for those not named in the instrument to contest a trust.
 In the case of Barefoot v.
-Jennings, the court held that only trustees and beneficiaries have standing to bring a petition to contest a trust.
+Jennings, the court held that only trustees and beneficiaries have the standing to bring a petition to contest a trust.
 This change offers an extra measure of protection against those who may want to overturn your Estate Plan after you pass.

 #4 Tax Changes in 2019

 The Federal Estate tax exemption for 2019 has increased to $11.4 million.
 The top marginal rate remains at 40%.
 The gift tax annual exclusion amount remains at $15,000.
 That means you can give away $15,000 to as many people as you like this year tax-free.

 If you feel that any of these changes necessitate a change in your Estate Plan, or if it has been more than 5 years since you have had your estate plan reviewed, we recommend you seek the counsel of an experienced Estate Planning attorney to assist you in bringing your Estate Plan up-to-date.